Australia Gross Domestic Product: Real

 1960 - 2020 | Yearly | USD | World Bank

 AU: GDP: 2010 Price: USD: GDP per Capita data was reported at 56,307.281 USD in 2020.
 This records a decrease from the previous number of 57,183.379 USD for 2019.
-AU: GDP: 2010 Price: USD: GDP per Capita data is updated yearly, averaging 35,190.165 USD from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: GDP per Capita data is updated yearly, averaging 35,190.165 USD from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 57,183.379 USD in 2019 and a record low of 19,245.606 USD in 1962.
 AU: GDP: 2010 Price: USD: GDP per Capita data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Weighted Average;

 Last Frequency Range